prominenceai/deepstream-services-library/docs/api-pipeline.md

 <br>

 ### *dsl_pipeline_xwindow_dimensions_set*
 This service updates the dimensions to use on XWindow creation.
+This service will fail if the Pipeline has an existing XWindow handle.
 ```C++
 DslReturnType dsl_pipeline_xwindow_dimensions_set(const wchar_t* pipeline,
     uint width, uint height);